 Hogan’s former chief of staff implored him to back him up.
-Instead, Hogan publicly rebutted him
+Instead, Hogan publicly rebutted him.

 In an email, McGrath said he did not seek the payout.
 “It was offered to me, and I accepted,” he said.

-McGrath’s former deputy, Beth Wojton, who raised alarms about his spending but alsocollected her own severance in June, is scheduled to testify before the oversight committee on Wednesday.
+McGrath’s former deputy, Beth Wojton, who raised alarms about his spending but also collected her own severance in June, is scheduled to testify before the oversight committee on Wednesday.

-Wojton helped advise the Maryland Environmental Service’s Board of Directors on the severance offered to McGrath, and relayed to them McGrath’s assurances that Hogan was aware of the payout.
+Wojton helped advise the MES board of directors on the severance offered to McGrath, and relayed to its members McGrath’s assurances that Hogan was aware of the payout.

 In a May 27 email outlining the proposal, Wojton wrote: “Roy says that the ‘Governor anticipates’ a severance equal to one year’s salary.”